damianhakert/damianhakert.github.io/source/handbook/people-operations/ceo-preferences/index.html.md

     * INTERVIEW | for interviews (looping in our PR partner) Make sure to block 10 min before for preparations and 10 min after for notes for Sid and send out https://about.gitlab.com/primer/ for background information for the interviewer.
     * CALL | for phone calls
-    * VIDEOCALL | for video conference calls using Zoom, where the call can be recorded if desired add message:
+    * VIDEOCALL | for video conference calls using Google Hangout.
+In case it's a larger list of attendees or when we want to record the call we schedule with Zoom. add message:
-    “Please use the link in this invite to join the Google Hangout.
+    “Please use the link in this invite to join the Google Hangout **OR** Zoom.
 It will prompt a request for access.
 	    * Calls in the hiring process also have:
 	    “Please fill out [this form](https://docs.google.com/a/gitlab.com/forms/d/1lBq_oXaqpQRs-SeEs3EvpxFGK55Enqn_nzkLq2l3Rwg/viewform) to discuss during the call”